awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-loadbalancer.md

 # AWS::ElasticLoadBalancingV2::LoadBalancer<a name="aws-resource-elasticloadbalancingv2-loadbalancer"></a>

-The `AWS::ElasticLoadBalancingV2::LoadBalancer` resource creates an Elastic Load Balancing Application or Network Load Balancer\.
-For more information, see [Getting Started](http://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/load-balancer-getting-started.html) in the *Elastic Load Balancing User Guide*\.
+Creates an Application Load Balancer or a Network Load Balancer\.
+For more information, see [Getting Started](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/load-balancer-getting-started.html) in the *Elastic Load Balancing User Guide*\.

 **Note**
 AWS CloudFormation does not automatically create tags \(key–value pairs\) for an Elastic Load Balancing load balancer\.
 You must use the [Tags](#cfn-elasticloadbalancingv2-loadbalancer-tags) property to create tags to associate with the load balancer\.